"I'm his trumpet teacher": Moses Bliss, wife welcome baby boy, share video

-Moses Bliss, Marie Welcome Baby Boy, Share Wife Pregnancy Shoot: "This is The Lord's Doing"
+Moses Bliss, Marie Welcome Baby Boy, Shares Wife Pregnancy Shoot: "This is The Lord's Doing"

 - Moses Bliss has shared a good news with his fans on social media in an emotional video about the latest addition to his family